 Activating data connections securely in iOS and iPadOS

-Ensures that frequent users of connections to a Mac or PC, to accessories, or wired to CarPlay won’t need to input their passcodes every time they attach their device
+Helps ensure that frequent users of connections to a Mac or PC, to accessories, or wired to CarPlay won’t need to enter their passcodes every time they attach their device

 Is necessary because the accessory ecosystem doesn’t provide a cryptographically reliable way to identify accessories before establishing a data connection